Easy Roasted Cabbage with Amazing Onion Dijon Sauce

 - Cut cabbage half into four equal wedges and set on prepared baking sheet.
 Use a pastry brush to coat the cut side of each wedge with oil and sprinkle with salt and pepper.
 Turn wedges and repeat.

 - Place the baking sheet in the oven and cook for 10-12 minutes.
 Flip the wedges and roast until nicely browned, 8-10 minutes more.
+(TIP: dark brown edges are some of the best, crispy parts so don't be afraid of browning!)

 - Meanwhile, make the sauce by adding all the sauce ingredients to a small saucepan and cook over medium heat until the butter is completely melted.
-Keep warm (alternately, place ingredients in a microwavable container and cook on high for about 1 minute - warm again before using).
+Keep warm (Alternately, place ingredients in a microwavable container and cook on high for about 1 minute – warm again before using).

-- To serve, place the wedges on a plate, whisk sauce again* and drizzle over wedges.
+- To serve, place the wedges on a plate, whisk sauce again well* and drizzle over wedges.
 Sprinkle with chives or parsley, if desired.

 Notes